johnnylambada/howto-eth/articles/00-Deploy-a-Fully-Tested-NFT-Contract-Using-OpenZeppelin/article.md

 1. On my machine I use `npx` to run truffle.
 If you have truffle installed globally, you will run `truffle test`.
 2. The contracts compile first.
 3. Then the tests begin.

+Note that our `test/OpenZeppelinNft.sol` contract is _not_ being tested here!
+This is actually testing the underlying _Preset_ contract that we inherit from.
+Let's modify the `OpenZeppelinNft.test.js` script so that it tests the right thing

+### Test Our Contract

 ## Running the Tests On Our Local Machine
 * migrations/2_deploy.js